 - You may have a claim on the Estate if you financially helped the deceased on the understanding that you would share a benefit (TOLATA)

-We can advise as to validity of a Will if you believe:
+If you feel you have a contentious probate claim and want to contest a Will, our Will dispute lawyers can advise as to the validity of a Will if you believe:

 - The maker did not know what he or she was doing or leaving or;